godaddy/asherah/docs/ROADMAP.md

 ## Languages

-Beyond our Java, C# and Golang releases we have already planned out releases for a Go and JAVA based sidecar.
-Python and Javascript/ECMAScript are tentative languages and we plan to develop native SDKs for them if and when we get the requirement.
+Beyond our native Java, C# and Golang implementations we have released [Asherah Server](/server) - a light-weight gRPC service layer built atop the Asherah SDK - which provides access to application-layer encryption from any [gRPC supported language](https://grpc.io/docs/languages/).

+Given sufficient demand, additional native implementations may be developed in the future though none are planned at this time.
+That said, contributions are always welcome :)

 ## Features